caroso1222/carlos-roso-gatsby/content/blog/github-lessons-learned/index.md

 #### Use a GIF

 You have just a few seconds to convince users to try your library.
-Put a GIF in the top of your README to help them quickly jump in.
+Put a GIF at the top of your README to help them quickly jump in.
 You can use [terminal screencasts](https://asciinema.org/), [GIF recordings](https://github.com/caroso1222/amazon-autocomplete/blob/master/README.md) or [screenshot sequences](https://github.com/sindresorhus/Gifski#screenshots).

 #### Yes, build it again